By: Sandra Hassink, MD, FAAP & Sarah Hampl, MD, FAAP

 About Dr. Hampl

-Sarah Hampl, MD, FAAP, is a professor of pediatrics at Children's Mercy of Kansas City and the University of Missouri Kansas City School of Medicine.
-She practices obesity medicine at the center for Children's Healthy Lifestyle and Nutrition, and was the chair of the AAP Clinical Practice Guideline Subcommittee on Obesity and was a lead author of the Clinical Practice Guidelines on the Evaluation and Treatment of Children and Adolescents with Obesity.
+Sarah Hampl, MD, FAAP, is a Professor of Pediatrics at Children's Mercy of Kansas City and the University of Missouri Kansas City School of Medicine.
+She practices obesity medicine at the center for Children's Healthy Lifestyle and Nutrition.
+Dr. Hample has been treating children and adolescents with obesity for 20 years.
+She was the chair of the AAP Clinical Practice Guideline Subcommittee on Obesity and was a lead author of the Clinical Practice Guidelines on the Evaluation and Treatment of Children and Adolescents with Obesity.